 Why do organizations raise dues?

-While some of these ideas seem obvious, perhaps one of these concepts will help you better justify your price increase to your membership.
+While some of these ideas seem obvious, perhaps one of these concepts will help you better justify your dues price increase to your membership.
 You’ll find that communicating why the dues increase is necessary goes a long way in maintaining goodwill with your membership.
+Don’t change your dues price in your membership management software until you have undertaken some outreach efforts to explain.

 - Inflation – You want to be able to pay your staff market rates and afford the natural increases in cost you experience with your vendors.